anishdsk/Learning-Log/README.md

       - Used SQLite to hold information about data models (Topics, Entries, Users, primary/foreign keys)
       - Each user's data is preserved between logins unless the user deletes it themselves
       - Used HTML and Bootstrap to make responsive webpages
-      - Superuser privileges are held by me
+      - Administrator privileges are held by me
       - Created within a virtual environment
       - Deployed to Heroku